easy-software-ufal/catalog-test-smells/docs/source/Issues in test steps/Issues in exception handling/Exception Handling.rst

 References:

- * `On the distribution of test smells in open source Android applications: an exploratory study <https://dl.acm.org/doi/10.5555/3370272.3370293>`_
+ * `On the Distribution of Test Smells in Open Source Android Applications: An Exploratory Study <https://dl.acm.org/doi/10.5555/3370272.3370293>`_
  * `Refactoring Test Smells: A Perspective from Open-Source Developers <https://dl.acm.org/doi/10.1145/3425174.3425212>`_
  * `Software Unit Test Smells <https://testsmells.org/>`_
  * `What the Smell?
 An Empirical Investigation on the Distribution and Severity of Test Smells in Open Source Android Applications <https://www.proquest.com/openview/17433ac63caf619abb410e441e6557f0/1?pq-origsite=gscholar&cbl=18750>`_